 READ MORE ⇒ The Ultimate Pet Friendly American Road Trip

 In 1924, an extension to the North Shore Highway allowed access to the lighthouse by land.
 Additional staff came onboard to accommodate tours, and by the 1930s, Split Rock was a popular tourist attraction.

 In 1945, the State of Minnesota created a 35-acre wayside to provide views of the lighthouse from the highway.
 The original preserve eventually became the 2,200-acre Split Rock Lighthouse State Park, protecting approximately four miles of shoreline.

 In 1969, the light was retired and became part of Split Rock Lighthouse State Park.
-The lighthouse and site, including the original tower and lens, the fog signal building, the oil house, and the three keepers’ houses are operated by the Minnesota Historical Society and have been restored to appear as they did in the late 1920s.
-Notwithstanding its retirement, the lighthouse emits a light every November 10th, in memory of the SS Edmund Fitzgerald, which sank on that date in 1975.
+Notwithstanding its retirement, the lighthouse emits a light every November 10th, marking the anniversary of the loss of the SS Edmund Fitzgerald in 1975.

-The area managed by the Minnesota Historical Society, including the lighthouse and the surrounding grounds, does not allow pets.
+The lighthouse and the area immediately surrounding it is managed by the Minnesota Historical Society and does not allow pets.
 In that section of the park, pets are only allowed in the wooded median between the parking lots.

-That doesn’t mean there’s not plenty to do with your pets here, however!
-There are 14.5 miles of trails for hiking, biking, and cross-country skiing.
-They have a unique little 20-site campground where tenters leave their cars in the lot and use the provided carts to transport their gear.
-There are picnic areas, a kayak and canoe launch, and miles of shoreline to fish for lake trout, salmon, and brown trout.
+But that doesn’t mean you won’t find plenty to do with your pets here!
+You can hike, bike, or cross-country ski the 14.5 miles of pet friendly trails.
+Camping is available at the little 20-site campground, where tenters leave their cars in the lot and use the provided carts to transport their gear.
+And there are picnic areas, a kayak and canoe launch, and miles of shoreline to fish for lake trout, salmon, and brown trout.